Breezy169/Solo-Leveling-Webtool/README.md

 - Edge Cases are to be evaluated
 - Domain to publish

-Some Screenshots of the current stage of this project:
+Some Screenshots from the current stage of this project:

 <img width="1844" height="884" alt="Screenshot 2026-03-12 142502" src="https://github.com/user-attachments/assets/30a9055f-a9bb-4c98-9020-d4c27f83077c" />
 <img width="1771" height="844" alt="Screenshot 2026-03-12 142442" src="https://github.com/user-attachments/assets/2ccec556-7322-4e79-a481-2753c5098609" />